 The total layer 2 buffer size is defined as the sum of the number of bytes that the UE is capable of storing in the RLC transmission windows and RLC reception and reordering windows for all radio bearers, and for UEs capable of split bearers, also in PDCP reordering windows for all split radio bearers.

 The required total layer 2 buffer size for split bearer operation in MR-DC is calculated by MaxULDataRate * RTT + MaxDLDataRate_SN * RTT + MaxDLDataRate_MN * (RTT + Xn delay + Queuing in SN).
 Otherwise it is calculated by MaxDLDataRate * RTT + MaxULDataRate * RTT.
-MaxULDataRate, MaxDLDataRate_SeNB, MaxDLDataRate, MaxDLDataRate_MeNB are based on the highest rate in MR-DC or NR band combinations.
+The required total layer 2 buffer size is determined as the maximum total layer 2 buffer size of all the calculated ones for each band combination in the supported MR-DC or NR band combinations.

 wherein